David Vickers: Storylines

 In 2007, David spends time in prison for a crime he did not commit.
-Asa Buchanan had agreed to pay him $10 million to murder Spencer Truman.
-When Truman was murdered by Lindsay Rappaport, David pleaded guilty in order to receive the payoff.
+Asa Buchanan agreed to pay him $10 million to murder Spencer Truman.
+When Truman is murdered by Lindsay Rappaport, David pleads guilty in order to receive the payoff.
 While David is in prison, Jessica Buchanan is in need of a liver transplant.
 Dorian visits David and asks him to get tested to see if he is a match.
 He is not interested in helping Jessica, but takes the test anyway.

 David is angry when Detective John McBain fights to get him out of jail because he will not receive payment from Asa.
 McBain feels certain that David did not commit murder.
 David is released but has no money and no home.
 It seems no one in Llanview will let him move in with him.
 Viki Davidson, however, agrees to let him move into Llanfair when she sees how jealous and angry it makes Dorian.
 Viki and David pretend to be lovers to further annoy Dorian.
 In the process, they become good friends.

 Jessica's body rejects a transplant from her husband, Antonio Vega.
 It is revealed that David is a match.
 David does not want to donate part of his liver but is willing to do it for a fee.
 He tells Clint Buchanan that he will agree to the surgery for $10 million.
 Clint takes the deal and states that he will not tell Viki about the bribe.

 Viki is grateful to David for saving her daughter.
 She brings David a new computer as a thank-you gift while visiting him in the hospital.
 When she finds out that he was paid for the deed, she is angry and storms out of the room.
 David is sad to lose his best friend and soon signs the money back over to Clint.
 Viki forgives him.